deadratfink/jy-transform/README.md

 Of course, leaving out the `-f` switch creates a new file relatively to the `origin`, named as _foo(1).js_ (note the consecutive number).
-Naturally, another run of the command would result int a file called _foo(2).js_ and so forth.
+Naturally, another run of the command would result in a file called _foo(2).js_ and so forth.

 ## Origin and Target Type Inference